elaifamouez/alx-low_level_programming/README.md

 0x04.
 C - More functions, more nested loops -- working with C -Functions ,Functions prototype.

 0x05.
-C - Pointers, arrays and strings -- W=working with Pointers, arrays and strings.
+C - Pointers, arrays and strings -- Working with Pointers, arrays and strings.

+0x06.
+C - More pointers, arrays and strings -- Working with Pointers, strings.